rtk-incubator/rtk-query/docs/api/createApi.md

 #### How endpoints get used

-When defining a key like `getPosts` as shown below, it's important to know that this name will become exportable from `api` and be able to referenced under `api.hooks.getPosts`, `api.selectors.getPosts`, and `api.actions.getPosts`.
+When defining a key like `getPosts` as shown below, it's important to know that this name will become exportable from `api` and be able to referenced under `api.endpoints.getPosts`, `api.selectors.getPosts`, and `api.actions.getPosts`.
 The same thing applies to `mutation`s.

 ```ts
 const api = createApi({